sunnybangale/Coursera-KotlinForJavaDevelopers/README.md

-# Kotlin for Java Developers
+# Kotlin for Java Developers - Easy Tutorial

 ## About the course
 The **Kotlin** programming language is a modern language that gives you more power for your everyday tasks.